Katzarkov-Kontsevich-Pantev conjecture for minimal adjoint orbits: Hodge structures on minimal adjoint orbits

 \begin{lemma} If $p\neq q$ then the KKP numbers of $LG_n$ vanish, that is, $f^{p,q}(Y,w)=h^{p,q}(Y,w)=i^{p,q}(Y,w)=0$. \end{lemma}

 \begin{proof} Example \ref{pure} describes the trivial weight filtration on the orbit $Y=\mathcal O_n$ showing that the Hodge structure of $\mathcal O_n$ is pure.
-By lemma \ref{exc} we have that the Hodge numbers of $E$ vanish for $p\neq q$, and similarly for the compactification $Z=\mathcal O_n \cup E$ obtained by blowing up $\mathbb P^n \times \mathbb P^n$ at $\mathcal I$.
+By lemma \ref{exc} we have that the Hodge numbers of $E$ vanish for $p\neq q$, and similarly for the compactification $Z$ of $\mathcal O_n $ obtained by blowing up $\mathbb P^n \times \mathbb P^n$ at $\mathcal I$.
 Therefore, the same is also true for orbit $\mathcal O_n$.
-Lemma \ref{tame} shows that the compactified Landau--Ginzburg model $w\colon Z \rightarrow \mathbb P^1$ has no critical points at infinity, that is, over $E$.
-It then follows that the log of the monodromy operator at infinity $N$ is trivial for all cohomology groups, forcing the first Hodge theoretical invariants, $h^{p,q}(Y,w)$, to vanish when $p\neq q$.
+Lemma \ref{tame} shows that the compactified Landau--Ginzburg model $w\colon Z \rightarrow \mathbb P^1$ has no critical points over $E$, implying in particular that is does not acquire extra critical points at infinity, see remark \ref{inffib}.
+It then follows that the logarithm of the monodromy operator at infinity $N$ is trivial for all cohomology groups, forcing the first Hodge theoretical invariants, $h^{p,q}(Y,w)$, to vanish when $p\neq q$.

 The numbers $f^{p,q}(Y,w)$ can be computed from the dimensions of the Hodge graded pieces of the canonical mixed Hodge structure on the relative cohomology $\HH^m(Y,Y_b)$ using results from \cite{Ha} or \cite{Sh}.
-For the cases we consider here, the equality $f^{p,q} (Y,w)= h^{p,q} (Y,w)$ follows from \cite[Thm.~3]{Ha}, which shows that the $f^{p,q}$ Hodge numbers are computed from the dimensions of the Hodge graded pieces of the pair $(Y,w)$, implying that $f^{p,q} (Y,w)= h^{p,q}(Y,w) $.
+For the cases we consider here, the equality $f^{p,q} (Y,w)= h^{p,q} (Y,w)$ follows from \cite[Thm.\thinspace 3.1]{Ha}, which shows that the $f^{p,q}$ Hodge numbers are computed from the dimensions of the Hodge graded pieces of the pair $(Y,w)$, implying that $f^{p,q} (Y,w)= h^{p,q}(Y,w) $.

-Lemma \ref{tame} also verifies that our compactified Lefschetz fibration $w \colon Z \rightarrow \mathbb P^1$ without critical points at infinity has the same critical points as $f$, consequently, by standard results for vanishing cycles in Lefschetz theory, we know that there exist $n+1$ vanishing cycles in middle cohomology for $w$, one for each of its critical points.
-Furthermore, we also know that the relative cohomologies $\HH^m(Y,Y_b;\mathbb C)$ vanish for $m\neq \frac{1}{2}\dim Y$, and $\HH^{2n}(Y,Y_b;\mathbb C) = n+1$ where $2n$ equals half the real dimension of $Z$ (see Prop.~\ref{middle} for an alternative proof).